-Approximately 35 percent of our 2011 net sales was attributable to products manufactured and sold outside of the U.S., principally in China.
-Approximately 5,800 of our 10,600 total employees as of December 31, 2011 were located in China.
-At December 31, 2011, nearly \$300 million of our cash balances were located in China.
+Approximately 35 percent of our 2012 net sales were attributable to products manufactured and sold outside of the U.S., primarily in China and Canada and to a lesser extent in India.
+Approximately 6,000 of our 10,900 total employees as of December 31, 2012 were located in China.
+At December 31, 2012, nearly \$300 million of our cash and marketable securities balances were located in China.
 In 2010, we opened a manufacturing plant in India.
 International operations generally are subject to various risks, including political, religious, and economic instability, local labor market conditions, the imposition of foreign tariffs and other trade restrictions, the impact of foreign government regulations, the effects of income and withholding taxes, governmental expropriation, imposition or increase in withholding and other taxes on remittances and other payments by foreign subsidiaries, labor relations problems, the imposition of environmental or employment laws, or other restrictions by foreign governments and differences in business practices.
 We may incur increased costs and experience delays or disruptions in product deliveries and payments in connection with international manufacturing and sales that could cause loss of revenue.
 Unfavorable changes in the political, regulatory, and business climate could have a material adverse effect on our financial condition, results of operations and cash flows or our ability to repatriate funds to the U.S.

-• Our international operations are subject to risks related to foreign currencies
+Our international operations are subject to risks related to foreign currencies

-We have significant operations outside of the U.S., primarily in China and Canada and to a lesser extent India and Mexico, and therefore, hold assets, incur liabilities, earn revenues and pay expenses in a variety of currencies other than the U.S. dollar.
+We have significant operations outside of the U.S., primarily in China and Canada and to a lesser extent India, and therefore, hold assets, incur liabilities, earn revenues and pay expenses in a variety of currencies other than the U.S. dollar.
 The financial statements of our foreign subsidiaries are translated into U.S. dollars.
 As a result, we are subject to risks associated with operating in foreign countries, including fluctuations in currency exchange rates and interest rates, or hyperinflation in some foreign countries.
 Furthermore, we typically price our products in our foreign operations in local currencies.
 As a result, an increase in the value of the U.S. dollar relative to the local currencies of our profitable foreign subsidiaries could have a negative effect on our profitability.
 In addition to currency translation risks, we incur a currency transaction risk whenever one of our operating subsidiaries enters into either a purchase or sale transaction using a currency different from the operating subsidiaries' functional currency.
-The above mentioned risks in North America and Asia may hurt our ability to generate revenue and profits in those regions in the future.
+These risks in North America and Asia may hurt our ability to generate revenue and profits in those regions in the future or negatively impact revenues and earnings translated from foreign currencies into U.S. dollars.